andyLaurito92/books-summaries/cracking-coding-interview/chapter4-trees-and-graphs/trees-and-graphs.md

 Another note: if 1 edge is added to the graph, then ALL the shortest paths need to be recalculated :)

+### Shortest Path problem from edg

+Use BFS.
+We can construct the algorithm recursively by considering levels.
+So per each level_i, we build level_i+1 inductively using the previous level.
+Per building the path from whatever node w to v, we recursively use our path structure that will contain per each vertex, the node that it got us to the vertex